 We always recommend expats around the world follow the “ABC” rule when it comes to keeping their money safe.

 This means that if you are from country “A” and you live in country “B”, then you should bank in country “C”.

 There are many different reasons for this, including taxation, security and accessibility.

-If you are an expat who is looking for a safe, accessible way to build and protect your wealth, then offshore banking could be the right solution for you.
+If you're an expat looking for a safe, accessible way to build and protect your wealth, then offshore banking could be the right solution for you.

 We believe retail banks such as HSBC Expat, Standard Bank, Lloyds and Citibank are adequate for many expats.

-Once your asset base begins to grow to over £250,000 and you require a higher level of service, relationship based banking, better facilities and more technically proficient services then an Offshore Private Banking relationship is more appropriate.
+But once your asset base begins to grow to over £250,000 and you require a higher level of service, relationship based banking, better facilities and more technically proficient services - then an offshore private banking relationship is more appropriate.

 There are many, and the following are just a few examples: -